Latest Practice Policy

 Information about Coronavirus

-Coronavirus is a type of virus.
+Coronavirus (COVID-19) is a type of virus.
 As a group, coronaviruses are common across the world.
 Typical symptoms of coronavirus include fever and a cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.

 Generally, coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.